Rocket Queen: Background

 A credit in the booklet for Appetite for Destruction reads "Barbi (Rocket Queen) Von Greif", implying that she was "this girl" Rose mentions in the quote.
-Slash states that, while Von Grief was only eighteen at the time, she had a notorious reputation and was "a queen of the underground scene back then.
+Slash states that, while Von Grief was only 18 at the time, she had a notorious reputation and was "a queen of the underground scene back then.
 She'd eventually become a madam, but Axl was infatuated with her at the time."
 She was also mentioned in the acknowledgments section of L.A.
 Guns' self-titled debut album.

 In an October 1991 interview in Guitar Player magazine, John Frusciante of the Red Hot Chili Peppers said Axl Rose told the Chili Peppers that Guns N' Roses had the Chili Peppers in mind when they recorded "Rocket Queen".

 Sexual recording

 A woman named Adriana Smith, Guns N' Roses groupie and stripper at the time, had been with drummer Steven Adler for around a year.
-Smith later claimed in a TV interview that, after Adler insisted that she was not his girlfriend, she went to the mixing sessions at Mediasound Studios in NYC.
+Smith later claimed in a TV interview that, after Adler insisted that she was not his girlfriend, she went to the mixing sessions at Mediasound Studios in New York City.
 Rose and Slash were there.
 Rose propositioned Smith that they have sex in a vocal booth so that the sounds that Smith made could be recorded and put over the bridge of the song.
 Smith replied that she would do it, "For the band, and a bottle of Jack Daniel's".

 Steve Thompson, an engineer of the album, said:

 Another engineer, Michael Barbiero, did not want to record the sex session, so he set up the microphones and left the task to his assistant, Vic Deyglio.
 Deyglio said the studio was "like a Ron Jeremy set", and he even had to enter the booth to adjust a microphone which Rose and Smith had crashed into.
 The Appetite for Destruction liner notes jokingly acknowledge Deyglio's contribution by crediting him as "Victor 'the fucking engineer' Deglio".

 It was later stated in the music magazine Classic Rock, as well as Rolling Stone, that the person who had been recorded performing sex noises on the song was indeed Adriana Smith, an on-off girlfriend of Adler.
 She also allegedly had an intimate relationship with frontman Rose.
 Smith revealed in an interview that Adler "freaked out" when he found out about the recorded sex session, and she spent some years using alcohol and drugs "because I had this extreme shame and guilt and stuff."

-Smith also later said in The Girls Behind Guns N’ Roses:
+Smith also later said in The Girls Behind Guns N' Roses: